Vendor contract management is the process of overseeing and directing all aspects of an organization's contractual dealings with its suppliers.

 - Do regular analysis to determine purchasing trends

 Or, you could tap into Tropic’s industry-leading, bias-free SaaS sourcing database, built from tens of thousands of purchases and billions of dollars in SaaS spend.
-You’d get access to deep sourcing intelligence via our benchmarks and expert advice, pre-negotiated deals, and intelligent intake forms that capture details upfront so you can ensure efficiency and compliance with every purchase.
+You’d get access to deep sourcing intelligence via our benchmarks and expert advice, as well as intelligent intake forms that capture details upfront so you can ensure efficiency and compliance with every purchase.

 Design a streamlined approval process